IBM-Automation-SPGI/apic-pot-v3/StepZen-GraphQL/ReadMe.md

 # 1. Introduction <a name="introduction"></a>

-In this lab, we will leverage an existing REST API to create an API Connect Essentials GraphQL Proxy and then expose the GraphQL Proxy through IBM API Connect.
+In this lab, we will leverage an existing REST API to create API Connect Essentials GraphQL Proxy and then expose the GraphQL Proxy through IBM API Connect.
 For the lab, we will be leveraging a Salesforce Account REST API deployed onto IBM App Connect.
 A Salesforce Account Object has 100+ fields.
 By using GraphQL, one can Query for fields that they are interested in thus reducing the response payload and network traffic.

 ![](images/design-diagram.png)